 Prior to starting his PhD at the School of Politics and International Relations, Ibtisam completed his MA in Public Policy (with Distinction) at the University of Warwick, securing the Politics and International Studies Prize for Highest Overall Average in MA Public Policy.
 He also holds a BA (Joint Honours) in History and Politics from the University of Nottingham.

 He is a regular contributor and former website intern for the ARI academic blog Asia Dialogue.
+He has recently been appointed the Policy and Research Manager at LGBT Foundation.
 He has worked with the Kaleidoscope Trust and the Commonwealth Equality Network as a research expert and activist for the campaign to decriminalise homosexuality in the Commonwealth, in which role he also co-organised activism at Nottinghamshire Pride in 2017.
 He is a regular contributor to the socio-political website Shuddashar, acting as a regular expert on decolonisation and queer history.
 He is a freelance political columnist and former obituarist for the leading Bangladeshi daily newspaper, the Dhaka Tribune.
 He was also a member of University Radio Nottingham, the university's student radio station, appearing on a variety of political and cultural shows.